 Most farmers are willing to cooperate on NASS surveys, but in every survey some will refuse to do so.
 The key to reducing the chances of getting refusals is to be courteous and friendly, but persistent.
 Most respondents will greet you with basic questions about the survey.
 Be prepared to answer their questions confidently and concisely.
 Respondents will want to know what the survey is about, how long it will take and why they should report.
+Remember that during a Census year, completing the ARMS Phase 3 fulfils their mandatory Census of Agriculture obligations.
 You should develop and practice an introduction with which you feel comfortable.
 Your introduction should explain the purpose of the survey, the need for accurate agricultural statistics, and the confidentiality of the data.
 Make use of materials on the survey purpose provided at your Regional/State training workshop.

 Above all, do not become discouraged when you get a refusal.
 Stay in touch with your supervisor.
-Continue to meet farm operators with ease, friendliness and optimism as you contact other respondents in the sample.
+Continue to meet farm operators with ease, friendliness, and optimism as you contact other respondents in the sample.